Cirrus Training

 If you already have pilot license and are looking to add instrument rating, it would be hard to find a better aircraft.
 With modern avionics, Cirrus Perspective is an ideal airplane for IFR flying.

-With recent changes to FARs, it is now possible to do all of the training and a practical test for commercial certificate in a Cirrus.
+With recent changes to FARs, it is now possible to do all of the training and a practical test for commercial and CFI certificates in a Cirrus.

 Transition Training

-Cirrus Design offers several types of transition training, targetting pilots who already have a license, but are either new to Cirrus or new to a specific model or avionics package.
+Cirrus Design offers several types of transition training, targetting certificated pilots, but are either new to Cirrus or new to a specific model or avionics package.
 Cirrus Training Portal offers various computer presentations, simulations and online learning courses.
 A completion certificate may lead to lower insurance premiums or may facilitate aircraft rental.

 • Transition Training introduces pilots unfamiliar with Cirrus to flying these aircrafts in VFR condition.
 The course includes normal operations, avionics and autopilot procedures, recommended traffic patttern operations, takeoffs and landings, abnormal operations, malfunctions, simulated CAPS deployments and high altitude operations for turbo models.
 Typical course duration is three days.